ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/repo_organization.md

 Collections are not automatically indexed on the main `index.md` page; since the way in which each collection is listed may vary according to user preferences, the user must edit the `index.md` page to add code to customized the listing.
 Fortunately, this is straightforward&mdash;the examples already present for the collections `hwk`, `lab` etc. should serve as a model.

+# Calendar System

+A calendar of course events can be calculated automatically from dates in the front matter of various collections through some custom Javascript code.
+This is definitely the part of the system most in need of some "refactoring love"&mdash;it is a bit of a hack, albeit an extraordinarily useful one.

+The calendar itself is produced by a single file, `_info/calendar.md` which contains almost nothing; the entirety of the file is:

+{% highlight linenos %}

+{% endhighlight %}